eli-goodfriend/banking-class/README.md

   * Run `initial_setup/cities_into_df.py`

 ### Running tests
-Tests and example data are available in the test folder.
+Tests and example data are available in the `test` folder.

+* Unit tests of individual functions are in `test/unit_tests.py`
+  * These tests use data included in `test/test_input.csv`
+* Full system tests of various classification models are in `test/testGold.py`
+  * Require splitting data into test and cv sets with `test/initial_split.py`, then hand categorizing those sets

 ### Training and running model
 3. Run training on currently available data